 HIV/AIDS remains one of the most significant global public health challenges and continues to threaten force readiness and military effectiveness.
-MHRP helps protect the U.S. Military from HIV and improve global health by conducting research to develop an HIV vaccine, reduce new infections and advance strategies to induce long-term HIV remission.
+MHRP, part of the Walter Reed Army Institute of Research, helps protect the U.S. Military from HIV and improve global health by conducting research to develop an HIV vaccine, reduce new infections and advance strategies to induce long-term HIV remission.

 Beyond the staggering health and economic impacts, HIV/AIDS is a pernicious infectious disease that decreases quality of life, destabilizes communities and disrupts health systems.
 Addressing the threat of HIV to military and global populations is of critical concern to health diplomacy and international security, and a challenge that requires sustained commitment to research and developing effective scientific, clinical, political and social solutions.

 MHRP — a leader in the fight against HIV since 1986

 MHRP has been recognized as a leader in HIV diagnostics, epidemiology and vaccine research for over three decades and, more recently, has built an international reputation for pioneering discoveries in acute infection and remission.
 Leveraging WRAIR's product development focus and capabilities, MHRP plays a critical role in developing an HIV vaccine and other promising HIV-related products.

 Enabled by an experienced team with expertise across the research continuum, high-quality international clinical sites and the capacity to collaborate effectively with diverse partners, MHRP’s achievements continue to uphold an enduring commitment to tackling the threat that HIV poses to Service Members, national security and global health.